 I was born in Rishon LeZion.
 My father was born in Poland and moved to Israel when he was one-year-old.
 My grandparents were Holocaust survivors who had lost almost all of their family in the war.
 My grandmother’s story deeply affected my identity and my worldview.
 My mother and her parents were all born in Israel.
 They fought with the Etzel in their youth.

 At home, my parents spoke of peace and about the need to reach a political agreement with the Palestinians.
 We wanted peace, but we feared the Palestinians.
+The only Palestinians I saw where ones who worked in construction All I knew about Palestinians were the violent images on TV.
+Palestinians with the keffiyeh with just their eyes visible.
+Terror attacks.
+My narrative was that we just want to live in peace and find a solution, but when there is a chance, the Palestinians will attack us.
+That was also the narrative of my society.
+When I was 14 or 15 there were a lot of terror attacks on buses and in restaurants.
+The entire society was very anxious.
+We were afraid to go out of the house.
 Even hearing Arabic would scare me; the images of the Palestinians on television who want to kill us, alongside the terror attacks that happened in my youth, confused me deeply.
 At the time, the violence seemed one-sided to me.

 At the age of 15, I was at the peace rally where Yitzhak Rabin was assassinated.
 During the rally there was an amazing sensation, we felt like we were on our way to finally achieving peace.
 We were dancing together, Jews and Arabs, and we were excited by the multitude of people coming to the rally.
 The assassination at the end of that evening was one of the defining events of my life.
+This event changed me.
+I realized I was living in a bubble.
+I couldn’t believe there were people in my society who didn’t want peace.
+I was shocked.
+The grown-ups said the signs had been there for a long time.
+But I never saw the signs.
+I was completely sure that everyone thought like me.
+For the next week, I couldn’t go out of the house.
+I cried trying to understand that there were violent people in my society who didn’t want peace.
 Until then, I had thought of my society as a peaceful one, and did not know that there were violent, extremist, peace-opposing people in it.

 Something in my identity, something in my narrative, felt broken.
 No one wanted to hear my experiences and I felt very lonely and angry.
 I looked for a group to belong to and work with to end the occupation.
 When I heard about Combatants for Peace they seemed brave and inspiring.
 I felt that Israelis and Palestinians, joined in nonviolent resistance, could be an alternative and together influence reality.